Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

 Or, we’ll get Park Hopper tickets and do one full day at Disneyland and then split our time between the two Parks for the other two days.

-This works well for our family because we always know this won’t be our last trip.
+The 3 day ticket works well for our family because we always know this won’t be our last trip.
 We try to go at least once a year.
-We also have younger kids and don’t do most of the “big” rides.
+It worked really well when we had younger kids who don’t do most of the “big” rides.

 So, everyone has time to do the things on their list.

-We tried doing just 2 Park days last year and I actually got a little teary-eyed because we didn’t get to do a lot of the things we wanted.
+We tried doing just 2 Park days a few years ago and I actually got a little teary-eyed because we didn’t get to do a lot of the things we wanted.

 4 DAYS AT DISNEYLAND